 Often this right is discussed in terms of the parent, and in many cases the parent’s case includes the grandparents and other family members.
 Grandparents do not need a separate case in Court if their relationship with the child will be supported within the time their son or daughter will have with the child.

 However, even though the child’s rights are the most important, the Court does have to give consideration to a term that arises in the European Convention; everyone’s “right to a family life”.
 There are clearly times when, for many possible reasons, the parent is not able to put forward an adequate plan to include grandparents in their application.
 The Court can, and often will, allow grandparents their own say and their own order if it is satisfies that the child’s needs require it.

 Grandparents themselves come in all shapes and sizes too.
 Some have been parents in all but name to a grandchild who for one reason or another has spent extensive time with them.
 Others might live far away or be struggling to maintain any time with their grandchild at all.
 The nature of the past relationship between the child and the grandparent is a key matter to consider, but at either end of that scale there are options.

 Whatever the position, there are usually solutions that can help.
 Court is only one (and hopefully a last resort).
 There are lots of ways to think about solving problems or even heading them off in ways that will be both effective and less costly.

-What is clear however is that the interaction between the child’s right to know their wide family, and the law’s acknowledgement of a grandparents reasonable desire for a family life, does mean that whatever the situation there are usually options that might not be obvious but can help enormously.
+What is clear however is that the interaction between the child’s right to know their wide family, and the law’s acknowledgment of a grandparent’s reasonable desire for a family life, does mean that whatever the situation there are usually options that might not be obvious but can help enormously.
 Getting help that is tailored to a particular family and to their needs, is often key to a successful outcome but the law can and often will support wider family members to maintain a relationship with a child, and even if it comes to it, over the objections of the parents themselves.